When measuring a site’s traffic in WordPress, users often ask, does WordPress count your own views? We have two options to consider.

 WordPress.org represents the official resource of the WordPress platform.
 Thousands of developers contribute to the WordPress platform, as published on its official site – WordPress.org.

-Unlike WordPress.com, a website built with WordPress.org requires a manual approach to creating and managing a site.
-The site created with the said approach is often called a self-hosted WordPress site.
+Unlike WordPress.com, a website built with WordPress.org requires a manual approach to creation and management.
+A site created with this approach is often called a self-hosted WordPress site.

-In this case, users prefer downloading WordPress from its official resource, followed by setting up sites’ infrastructure on a web hosting platform.
+In this case, users prefer downloading WordPress from its official resources and setting up the sites’ infrastructure on a web hosting platform.

 On a site built on WordPress.com’s platform, users can only manage their page view counts if the platform provides an option.
 However, the case with a site built on WordPress.org is different.

 In some cases, you can change the said options for improved performance.
 For example, installing the Monster Insights plugin for WordPress analytics configures page view counting features for logged-in users.
-In this case, as Monster Insights needs integration with a Google Analytics account, it can also send updated measures to Google Traffic Stats for your site.
+As Monster Insights needs integration with a Google Analytics account, it can also send updated measures to Google Traffic Stats for your site.

 Final words

 However, the sites’ platforms may provide different options to track page views.
-As described in this write-up, WordPress.com is no longer counting page views for logged-in users and site visitors.
+As described in this write-up, WordPress.com no longer counts page views for logged-in users and site visitors.
 On the other hand, sites built on WordPress.org provide a different approach to tracking site visitors and page views.
+This means that infrastructural support can affect how web owners count or ignore website hits on a WordPress-based platform.

-For more information on tracking, managing, or improving your site’s page views from various sources, you can let us know about your strategy for organic traffic, page views, or SEO.
+If you would like more information on tracking, managing, or improving your site’s page views from various sources, please let us know about your strategy for organic traffic, page views, or SEO.
+We help clients sign up for a one-time support plan or monthly routine or fix their problems with a custom support plan.